Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Introduction

 \section{Introduction}

-Transformers~\cite{NIPS2017_3f5ee243} have become a fundamental model structure for sequential data modeling \cite{sun2019videobert,dosovitskiy2021an,10.1162/coli_a_00462}, especially in Natural Language Processing (NLP) \cite{devlin2018bert,NEURIPS2020c1457c0d6}, where texts are regarded as sequences of tokens.
-Built with transformer architectures, pre-trained language models (PLMs) have recently shown astonishing empirical performance in various NLP tasks such as question answering \cite{yang-etal-2019-end-end}, dialogue generation \cite{byrne-etal-2021-tickettalk}, summarization \cite{rush-etal-2015-neural,nallapati-etal-2016-abstractive} and machine translation \cite{yang-etal-2019-reducing,pan-etal-2021-contrastive}.
-However, one fatal weakness, which has hindered transformer-based models from being applied in broader application scenarios, is that the computational consumption of self-attention operations increases quadratically with the input sequence length.
-Therefore, standard transformers have always been challenged by long text processing tasks, such as machine reading comprehension~\cite{10.1162/tacl_a_00276,gong-etal-2020-recurrent,pang-etal-2022-quality} and long-text summarization \cite{huang-etal-2021-efficient,10.1145/3529754}.
+Transformers \citep{NIPS2017_3f5ee243} have become a fundamental model architecture for sequential data modeling \citep{sun2019videobert,dosovitskiy2021an,10.1162/coli_a_00462}, especially in Natural Language Processing (NLP) \citep{devlin2018bert,NEURIPS2020c1457c0d6}, where texts are regarded as sequences of tokens.
+Built with transformer blocks, pre-trained language models (PLMs) have recently shown astonishing empirical performance in various NLP tasks such as question answering \cite{yang-etal-2019-end-end}, controllable generation \citep{byrne-etal-2021-tickettalk,cheng2022replacing}, summarization \citep{rush-etal-2015-neural,nallapati-etal-2016-abstractive} and logic reasoning~\citep{wei2022chain,cheng2024spag}.
+However, one fatal weakness, that has hindered transformer-based models from being applied in broader application scenarios, is the quadratically raised computational consumption of self-attention operations when the input length increases.
+Hence, vanilla transformers have continuously been challenged by long-context tasks, such as machine reading comprehension \citep{10.1162/tacl_a_00276,gong-etal-2020-recurrent,pang-etal-2022-quality} and long-text summarization~\citep{huang-etal-2021-efficient,10.1145/3529754}.

-To enhance transformers' capability in long-sequence processing, prior works pay their research attention to two major perspectives, the efficient attention operation and the sub-sequence processing.
-The efficient attention~\cite{beltagy2020longformer,zaheer2020big,choromanski2020rethinking} aims to reduce the memory and calculation cost of self-attentions while still preserving transformers' empirical performance.
-Unfortunately, most efficient attention methods require customized self-attention implementations, which are not compatible with existing pre-trained language models.
-Hence, introducing efficient attention leads to re-training the whole transformer model, which is incompatible with the fine-tuning mechanism.
-Moreover, some empirical results show that sparse-attention methods inevitably sacrifice the performance on short-sequence processing tasks compared with full-attention models \cite{phang2022investigating}.
+To enhance transformers with more efficient long-sequence processing, prior works focus on two perspectives, efficient attention operations~\citep{beltagy2020longformer,zaheer2020big,choromanski2020rethinking} and sub-sequence processing~\citep{liu-etal-2022-leveraging-locality}.
+Efficient attention targets on reducing the memory and calculation cost of self-attention operations while preserving transformers' empirical performance on downstream tasks.
+Unfortunately, most efficient attention methods require customized self-attention implementations, which demand from-scratch training instead of being directly plugged into existing pre-trained models.
+Moreover, some empirical studies have demonstrated that efficient-attention methods inevitably sacrifice the short-sequence processing performance compared with full-attention models~\citep{phang2022investigating}.